Ujjwal-sinha/npm-i-chatbot/README.md

 # npm-i-chatbot
-A defi chatbot navigating the defiChain environment.
+A defi and AI  chatbot navigating the defiChain environment.